- Forex Basics

 - Can change a lot within a short space of time depending on the market and your broker.

-Knowing and Understanding How to Manage the Spread
+Understanding How to Manage the Spread

 This advice particularly applies if you are utilizing a variable spread from your broker.
 There are a few ways in which you can try to minimize your own spread during forex trading.